Napam/meny/README.md

     run: To invoke .run() method on CLI object or not.

     main: Tells the function whether or not the menu is the main menu (i.e. the first ("outermost") menu) or not.
-This is very import to specify when you give a dictionary (e.g. the return value of locals()).
+This basically sets the behavior on how the menu should behave.
+It is equivalent to give the argumnts on_kbinterrupt="return" and blank_proceedure="pass"

     cases_args: Optional[Dict[Callable, tuple]], dictionary with function as key and tuple of positional arguments as values